 - While it's cooling, combine flour, salt, baking powder and baking soda into a small bowl and stir together.
 (I have started weighing my flour with a digital kitchen scale – it's a much more accurate way to measure.)

 - Use a hand mixer to mix the egg and vanilla into the cooled melted butter and sugars.

 - Mix in the flour, salt, baking powder and baking soda.

 - Stir in the chocolate chips and let sit for 10-15 minutes.
 Will thicken up a bit (as the flour hydrates), but still be a little softer than traditional cookie dough.

 - Scoop 2 tablespoon portions onto baking sheet.
 I use a light colored 13 x 18" baking sheet lined with parchment.
 I fit 12 portions on the baking sheet and bake 1 batch at a time.
 Use a cool baking sheet for 2nd batch.

 - Note: I do like the cookies a little better when I have time to chill the dough balls.
 The flavor and texture improves quite a bit.
-So if you have the time – scoop the dough balls, cover with plastic wrap and refrigerate for 2 hours or overnight.
+So if you have the time – scoop the dough balls, cover with plastic wrap and refrigerate for 2 hours or up to 2 days.